3052/google/.github/ISSUE_TEMPLATE/custom.md

 ---

-DO NOT POST AN ISSUE, UNLESS YOU ARE READY TO MAKE A DONATION.
+For bugs, feel free to post an issue.
+For feature requests, DO NOT POST AN ISSUE, UNLESS YOU ARE READY TO MAKE A DONATION.
 Donations can be made here:

 https://paypal.com/donate?hosted_button_id=UEJBQQTU3VYDY